(*) The General Conditions for “Events on board” can be viewed at www.grimaldi-lines.com at the bottom of the trip program page.

 The currency on board is the Euro.
 There is no currency exchange.
 Cheques are not accepted.

-Children’s discounts are indicated online in “Offers” section.
+Children’s discounts are indicated in the fare schedule.
 The age of the child must be documented.
 The day of embarkation of each single journey is used as a reference.

 When transporting pets (dogs, cats, and ferrets), it is mandatory that you have the following on hand: